iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 - When you need to visualize high-dimensional data in 2D or 3D.

 ### **Benefits:**
-- **Simplified Analysis:** Analyzing data with fewer, relevant, features is easier and faster.
+- **Simplified Analysis:** Analyzing data with fewer, relevant features is easier and faster.
-- **Improved Accuracy:**  Simplifies the model, which improves accuracy.
+- **Improved Accuracy:** Simplifies the model, which improves accuracy, consistency and efficiency.
-- **Faster Training:** Less data means faster computation.
+- **Faster Training:** Less data means faster computation, faster training, and faster prediction/classification.
 - **Improved Visualization:** Lower-dimensional data can be visualized more effectively using charts and plots.
 - **Enhanced ML:** Reduced computational cost, faster model training and better accuracy + model performance.